Order Behavior

 • If limit order, we will use the price from the webhook signal or the midpoint price from the latest quote if the webhook signal does not have a price.

-• If market order, we will always use the midpoint price from the latest quote.
+• If market order, we will use the midpoint price from the latest quote.

 You can configure your strategy subscription to include your take profit & stop loss settings, or you can send your take profit & stop losses with your webhook signal.
 Take a look at the Webhooks documentation learn more about how to send your take profit & stop losses with your webhook signal.